 In today’s fast-changing business landscape, old business models are being disrupted and new market niches and leaders are emerging rapidly in their place.
-“Outhink the Competition” is a thorough handbook by Kaihan Krippendorff on how to outmaneuver and disorient your competition, so you can stay ahead of the competition without having to out-muscle or outspend them.
-In this summary, we’ll give a synopsis of the key ideas in the book, including how to:
+This book by Kaihan Krippendorff is a comprehensive guide on how to outmaneuver and disorient your competition, so you can stay ahead of the competition without having to out-muscle or outspend them.
+In this free Outthink the Competition summary, you’ll get a synopsis of the key ideas in the book, including how to:

 The Pattern behind Revolutions